Laurentian University: School of Education (Concurrent Education, English)

 In September 2003, Laurentian began offering an English Bachelor of Education.
 This concurrent B.Ed. is a five-year program taken at the same time — concurrently — with an undergraduate degree commonly in Arts, Sciences or Sport and Physical Education.
 The primary goal of the English-language Bachelor of Education program is to foster the development of a new generation of reflective educators who employ holistic teaching approaches.
-The curriculum features an emphasis on equity and diversity as well as the infusion of aboriginal issues and content.
+The curriculum features an emphasis on equity and diversity as well as the infusion of Indigenous issues and content.
 At the moment, the program is offered in just two of the three areas of potential concentration: the primary/junior and junior/intermediate divisions.
 A new School of Education building - based on sustainable environmental principles and located across from L'École des sciences at the east end of the campus – was completed in the summer of 2008.
 The program requires a 75% average over one's first four years in order to progress to the final (or Pro Year).
 The 75% minimum average required for entry in the final year means a nearly 80% entering grade in reality, so the annual Pro Year class (ranging from about 65 to 95 students) constitutes a rather elite cohort compared to most other Ontario concurrent programs.
 Many graduates have gone on to employment with both the local Sudbury boards, with other school boards across Ontario, while many others have acquired employment in Alberta, B.C., and Saskatchewan, with a significant number working overseas (particularly in Britain).